 A significant amount of time is invested in training and supervising students in line with their course requirements, so we ask that students commit to a minimum of three months, on a regular basis.
 This enables students to get to know the children in a meaningful way, and it’s beneficial for the children to become familiar with the people caring for them.

-Call the Communications Manager to discuss your particular course requirements.
+Contact the Volunteer Co-ordinator to discuss your particular course requirements.

 How do I become a volunteer